Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Functional Analytic Perspective: Bounds and Thresholds in the Infinite-Dimensional Limit

 To resolve this operator divergence, the Smart Embedding structure decomposes the Hilbert space into an infinite orthogonal direct sum of finite-dimensional subspaces, $\mathcal{H} = \bigoplus_{k=1}^{\infty} \mathcal{H}_k$.

 \begin{proposition}[Bounded Direct Sum Operator] The Smart Embedding operator is defined as $S = \bigoplus_{k=1}^{\infty} B_k$.
-By the Law of Modular Rank Conservation, the dimension of each subspace $\dim(\mathcal{H}_k) = d_{block}$ is strictly bounded by the local singular value density:
+By the Principle of Modular Capacity Scaling (\Cref{prop:mod_cap_bound}), the dimension of each subspace $\dim(\mathcal{H}_k) = d_{block}$ is strictly bounded by the local singular value density:

 Consequently, the overall parameter complexity scales strictly linearly as $K \cdot O(1) \propto O(D_{model})$, avoiding divergence. \end{proposition}